 To find out more about our predictions for AI and see examples of some of the trends described here in action, download the Faculty AI Forecast 2021.

-If you’d like to discuss how AI can transform your business, our Consumer Business team would love to hear from you – get in touch here to kick off a conversation.
+If you’d like to discuss how AI can transform your business, our Retail & Consumer team would love to hear from you – get in touch here to kick off a conversation.